 8. Mallorca: for rest & relaxation

-The Mediterranean Island of Mallorca is more family-friendly than Ibiza and caters to a much wider group of travelers.
-Whether you’re looking for a beachside detox in Formentera or to explore the island’s ancient architecture, there are so many things to do in Mallorca.
+The Mediterranean Island of Mallorca is more family-friendly than Ibiza and caters to a wider group of travelers.
+Whether you’re looking for a beachside detox in Formentera or to explore the island’s ancient architecture, there are many things to do in Mallorca.

 And if you’re staying in Barcelona, Mallorca is only a seaside escape away.